applicaster/developer.applicaster.com/book/ui-builder/android/ScreenHooks.md

 #### Description
 `Screen Hooks` are hooks that are presented before or after loading the screens.
 They can be attached to a screens launched from navigation bar, root (menu) or on cell click inside application.
 Screen hooks can be native or react native.
 In this document you'll find a guide that explains how to configure such a plugin.
-This feature is available since `2.32.46` SDK.
+This feature is available since `7.4.0-preview28` and will be a part of `7.4.0` future release.

 ![ScreenPluginsGeneral.png](./Files/hook-screen-uibuilder.png)
 ***